mdn/community-meetings/2024-03-27/minutes.md

 Although there's no freeform text field feedback (for qualitative data), we're exploring other methods to gather this.

 Since launching, we've seen an average 70% positive sentiment in March.
-We will to analyze this data by larger sections before tackling individual pages, combining it with other metrics like page views to inform updates or removals.
+We will analyze this data by larger sections before tackling individual pages, combining it with other metrics like page views to inform updates or removals.
 This is an ongoing project, and we're not taking specific requests yet for the data as we focus on actionable tasks.
 Any questions?

 [Estelle] Q: Is there any way for people outside of Mozilla to see the feedback that is coming through?